What is all the fuss about Therapeutic Grade Essential Oils?

-The term Therapeutic Grade, along with other similar terms, is simply one used by a number of essential oil sellers to describe the quality of the essential oils that they sell.
+The term Therapeutic Grade, along with other similar terms, is simply one that some essential oil sellers use to describe the quality of the essential oils that they sell.
 In other words, it is a marketing term.

 The term Therapeutic Grade does not indicate that the essential oils are necessarily any better than another company that does not use the term.
 Although that is what those using the term appear to be trying to do.
 They will say that essential oils that are Therapeutic Grade are the only genuine essential oils or at least better quality than anyone not using the term.

-The term is particularly common with network or multilevel marking brands, but I have seen variations of it used by a number of companies, large and small, including some well regarded in the Aromatherapy Community.
+The term is particularly common with network or multilevel marking brands, but I have seen variations of it used by companies large and small, including some well regarded in the Aromatherapy Community.

 It is common to see some brands say things like – “Only XY company sells essential oils that are XY Therapeutic Grade”.
 And this is in fact true.
 Not because of the quality of the essential oils, but because XY company will have trademarked the term “XY Therapeutic Grade” making it unavailable to anyone else.
 No other company is legally allowed to use the term even if their essential oils are the same as or even better quality than XY company’s essential oils.
 It is a legal distinction rather than a quality one.

 The use of the term “Therapeutic Grade” does not guarantee you are buying the best quality essential oils.
-Hopefully it is only used by companies that are selling quality essential oils.
-But don’t be fooled that this term on its own is enough to determine the quality of what you are buying.
+This term on its own is not enough to determine the quality of the essential oil.
 And don’t be afraid to look to buy from companies that do not use the term.
 Many essential oil companies will sell essential oils of equal or better quality, without the term Therapeutic Grade (and in many cases without the corresponding inflated prices!)

 So how do you assess the quality of the essential oils you buy?

-Research carefully, ask questions and don’t be fooled by marketing terms when buying essential oils.
+Research carefully, ask questions and be wary of marketing terms when buying essential oils.